Ryan Jeffers Preview, Player Props: Twins vs. Rangers

 Rangers Pitching Rankings

+- The Rangers pitching staff is 22nd in the league with a collective 8.4 strikeouts per nine innings.

-- The Rangers have a 4.12 team ERA that ranks 14th among all league pitching staffs.
+- The Rangers' 4.11 team ERA ranks 14th among all league pitching staffs.

-- The right-hander last appeared on Sunday against the Milwaukee Brewers, when he threw 3 2/3 innings, allowing three earned runs while giving up three hits.
+- The lefty last pitched on Tuesday against the Arizona Diamondbacks, when he tossed eight scoreless innings while giving up four hits.

 © 2023 Data Skrive.
 All rights reserved.